GrossSBM/sbm/cran-comments.md

-## Changes in 0.2.1 (minor)
+## Changes in 0.2.2 (minor)

-* various bug fixes, especially for directed network in simpleSBM, covariates for BipartiteLBM
-* tests for consistency amended to avoid random errors during testthat
-* tests for covariates and directed networks
-* tests for S3 methods (coef, fitted, predict)
+* added fields dimLabels and covarArray for class SBM
+* added fields nbConnectParam, penalty and entropy  for simple and bipartite SBM (sampler and fit)
+* changing roundProduct function to work on list of covariates

 ## Tested environments